openedx/edx-documentation/en_us/open_edx_release_notes/source/os_documentation.rst

 All Open edX documentation is available at `docs.edx.org`_.

 *****************************
-Ginkgo Release Documentation
+Maple Release Documentation
 *****************************

-The following documentation is available for the Open edX Ginkgo release.
+The current release of Open EdX is named Maple.
+The following documentation is available for the Open edX Maple release.

-* `Installing, Configuring, and Running the Open edX Platform: Ginkgo Release`_
+* `Installing, Configuring, and Running the Open edX Platform: Maple Release`_

-* `Building and Running an Open edX Course: Ginkgo Release`_
+* `Building and Running an Open edX Course: Maple Release`_

-* `Open edX Learner's Guide: Ginkgo Release`_
+* `Open edX Learner's Guide: Maple Release`_

 *******************************
 Latest Documentation